EricPlayZ/NonEuclidean-Godot/README.md

 ## Compiled binaries

-If you want to play the game on Windows, Linux or Mac OSX, I have already compiled them in the [bin](bin) folder.
+If you want to play the game on Windows, Linux or Mac OSX, I have already compiled them in the [bin GLES3](Non-Euclidean 3D GLES3/bin) folder or [bin GLES2](Non-Euclidean 3D GLES2/bin) folder.

 ## How it works